danielml-mx/xournalpp-preview.yazi/README.md

 ```

 ## TODO
-Perhaps seeking could be added, but I have not tinkered enough with yazi's Lua backend to figure it out.
-If you do, submit a PR and I'll gladly accept it.
+- There is a bug in which if you hover over a Xournal++ file and change to another file fast enough, the preview will never load.
+- Perhaps seeking could be added.
+- For any of these, if you know how to fix/implement them, submit a PR and I'll gladly accept it.
+Honestly I don't know enough about Lua to do it myself.

 ## License
 The only good licence is the GPL.